-- The Metropolitan Council will expand the Industrial Pretreatment Incentive Program to reduce chloride laden industrial sources. - The Metropolitan Council will reduce the source of chlorides in metro area water by supporting Limited Liability legislation to reduce salt application on private property. - The Metropolitan Council will investigate the regional need and economic viability to accept salty stormwater discharges to our wastewater collection and treatment system allowing for the reversal of chloride impaired waters from the region. - The Metropolitan Council will work towards securing funds to provide grants promoting water quality best management practices for residential, commercial, agricultural, and industrial purposes, and provide grants for water softener efficiency improvements.
+- The Metropolitan Council will expand the Industrial Pretreatment Incentive Program to reduce chloride laden industrial sources. - The region could reduce the source of chlorides in metro region water by supporting Limited Liability legislation to reduce salt application on private property.

+- The Metropolitan Council will investigate the regional need and economic and legal viability of accepting salty stormwater discharges to our wastewater collection and treatment system allowing for the reversal of chloride impaired waters from the region. - The Metropolitan Council will work towards securing funds to provide grants promoting water quality best management practices for residential, commercial, agricultural, and industrial purposes, and provide grants for water softener efficiency improvements.